 Turn right along the road until you reach the Axe and Compass pub.

-Continue along Common Lane and turn right into Meadow Lane beside the post box and follow this over the Black Bridge.
-Cross Hemingford Meadow to the lock and back through Houghton Mill.
+Continue along Common Lane and turn right into Meadow Lane beside the post box.
+Follow Meadow Lane over the Black Bridge.
+Cross Hemingford Meadow to a lock and walk back through Houghton Mill.

 Houghton Mill, grid ref: TL281720